bitrise-steplib/steps-cocoapods-install/README.md

 1. Open up your Terminal / Command Line
 2. `git clone` the repository
 3. `cd` into the directory of the step (the one you just `git clone`d)
-5. Create a `.bitrise.secrets.yml` file in the same directory of `bitrise.yml` - the `.bitrise.secrets.yml` is a git ignored file, you can store your secrets in
+5. Create a `.bitrise.secrets.yml` file in the same directory of `bitrise.yml` (the `.bitrise.secrets.yml` is a git ignored file, you can store your secrets in it)
 6. Check the `bitrise.yml` file for any secret you should set in `.bitrise.secrets.yml`
   * Best practice is to mark these options with something like `# define these in your .bitrise.secrets.yml`, in the `app:envs` section.
 7. Once you have all the required secret parameters in your `.bitrise.secrets.yml` you can just run this step with the [bitrise CLI](https://github.com/bitrise-io/bitrise): `bitrise run test`